Antares (rocket): Antares 200 series

 Because of concerns over corrosion, aging, and the limited supply of AJ26 engines, Orbital had selected new first stage engines to bid on a second major long-term contract for cargo resupply of the ISS.
 After the loss of the Antares rocket in October 2014, Orbital Sciences announced that the Russian RD-181—a modified version of the RD-191—would replace the AJ-26 on the Antares 200-series.
-The first flight of the Antares 230 configuration using the RD-181 happened on October 17, 2016, carrying the Cygnus OA-5 cargo to the ISS.
+The first flight of the Antares 230 configuration using the RD-181 launched on October 17, 2016, carrying the Cygnus OA-5 cargo to the ISS.

 The Antares 200 and 200+ first stages are powered by two RD-181 engines, which provide 100000 lbf more thrust than the dual AJ26 engines used on the Antares 100.
 Orbital adapted the existing core stage to accommodate the increased performance in the 200 Series, allowing Antares to deliver up to 6500 kg to low Earth orbit.
 The surplus performance of the Antares 200-series will allow Orbital to fulfill its ISS resupply contract in only four additional flights, rather than the five that would have been required with the Antares 100-series.

 While the 200 series adapted the originally ordered 100 Series stages (KB Pivdenne/Pivdenmash, Zenit derived), it requires under-throttling the RD-181 engines, which reduces performance.